top of page

 Claiming adoption practitioner fees as a medical benefit:

-Ontario adoption practitioners must have a Master's degree in social work (MSW) and be a Registered Social Worker (RSW).
+Ontario adoption practitioners must have a Master's degree in social work (MSW) and a designated Registered Social Worker (RSW).

-If you have supplemental medical insurance, check with your provider to see if you have coverage for the services of an MSW or RSW.
+If you have supplemental medical insurance, check to see if you have coverage for MSW/RSW services.

 Claiming social work fees as a tax deduction: